Ganeshbabur2000/TSF-Computer-Vision-IOT--Face-Mask-DETECTION-Task/README.md

 2. Change the location of the directory of dataset in the first code, Makesure both the code and dataset are present in the same folder.

 3. Run the First code to train the model.
-The output will be the graphical representation of the analysis which shows.
+The output will be the graphical representation of the analysis which shows
 a) accuracy.
 b) Loss.
 c) value accuracy.